sleibrock/twitch.py/readme.md

 $ ./twitch.py -g <game>
 ```

-Where <game> is the game you want to check out, ie:
+Where 'game' is the game you want to check out, ie:
 ```
 $ ./twitch.py -g Dota 2
 ```